adarsh249/cse15l-lab-reports/Lab Report 3.md

 technical/government/Media/Barr_sharpening_ax.txt:restrictions placed on grantees are strictly observed," Erlenborn technical/government/Media/NJ_Legal_Services.txt:requirements that apply to all LSC grantees in the country.
 ```
-See in this example, I searched for the string "grantees".
-In the previous command line options, grep would have returned nothing since it wasn't going into the directories within /government.
+See in this example, I searched for the string `grantees`.
+In the previous command line options, grep would have returned nothing since it wasn't going into the directories within `/government`.
 Recursively searching ensures to get every file.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -r "Superman" technical
 adarshpatel@Adarshs-MacBook-Air docsearch %
 ```
-Just to make sure, we searched for "Superman" again and it doesn't seem to be in any of the files given.
+Just to make sure, we searched for `Superman` again and it doesn't seem to be in any of the files given.
 But as you can see, there is no output if nothing is found.

 Its important to note that some of these are long and you can put commands together.
-With the 3 examples, lets say we want to recursively search for ONLY the word "adult" and only return the file name.
+With the 3 examples, lets say we want to recursively search for ONLY the word `adult` and only return the file name.
 We just have to put the command line options together.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -r -w -l "adult" technical